RedHatProductSecurity/osidb-bindings/TUTORIAL.md

     Retrieve a list of Flaws.
 Handles the pagination and returns the generator of individual resource entities.
 Uses asynchronous communitation to speed up the data retrieval.

-    By default there is a limit which allows up to 10 concurrent connections.
-This limit can be changed by setting the `OSIDB_BINDINGS_MAX_CONCURRENCY` environmental variable.
-It is strongly recommended to keep this limit between 1-50 concurrent connections.
-Exceeding this limit may cause service overload which might by considered as the Denial-of-Service attack.
+    By default, the system allows up to 10 concurrent connections.
+This limit can be adjusted by setting the `OSIDB_BINDINGS_MAX_CONCURRENCY` environment variable.
+It is highly recommended to keep the limit between 1 and 50 concurrent connections.
+Exceeding this limit may lead to service overload, which could be interpreted as a Denial-of-Service attack.

-    ```python
+    ```bash
     export OSIDB_BINDINGS_MAX_CONCURRENCY=30
     ```